jon-jacky/home/commonplace.md

 Begun November 2016.
 Successor to <http://jon-jacky.github.io/home/links.html>, Spring 2001 -- July 2017

+20 Feb 2019

+- <https://www.nytimes.com/2019/02/13/magazine/women-coding-computer-programming.html> - The Secret History of Women in Coding - features Mary Ellen
+  Wilkes, who worked on the LINC laboratory minicomputer in the 1960s and wrote these papers about it:

+  <http://www.digibarn.com/stories/linc/documents/LINC-Mary-Allen-Wilkes/Conversational-Access-CACM-1970.pdf> - Conversational Access to a 2048-word Machine,
+  Comm. of the Association for Computing Machinery 13, 7, pp. 407–14, July 1970.
+  "LAP6 is an online system running on a 2048 word LINC which provides full facilities for text editing, automatic filing and file maintenance, and program preparation and assembly. ...
+The small memory has had surprisingly little effect on the functional specification of the system ... and perhaps operated with a positive effect on the criterion of simplicity.
+Compromises were, of course, necessary, but we also found that operating features which may seem highly desirable, for example, to a professional in the computer field, can be so much excess baggage in an on-line applications environment. ..."

+  <http://www.digibarn.com/stories/linc/documents/LINC-Mary-Allen-Wilkes/Conversational-Access-CACM-1970.pdf> - Scroll Editing: an on-line algorithm for manipulating long character strings,
+  IEEE Trans. on Computers 19, 11, pp. 1009–15, November 1970.
+  Describes the ingenious virtual memory scheme: "An algorithm that runs on a 2048-word LINC provides efficient on-line editing of character strings virtually unlimited in length.
+Fixed-address LINC tape holds the character sequence in the manner of a scroll.
+Edited characters are spliced directly in or out of the scroll as it moves across a display scope under the viewer's control.
+A 512-character "playground" created at the splice point provides sufficient ease to permit changing the scroll contents dynamically..."

 17 Feb 2019

 - *Out of Sheer Rage: Wrestling with D. H. Lawrence* by Geoff Dyer, pages 90,